It is a tool that is used to automate transformation of documents into desired formats.

 Change the script then start command line processing to update the target for review.

-The key feature of Inception lies with the user-defined processing scripts used to automate transformation of documents into desired formats.
+A key Inception feature is user-defined processing scripts that are used to automate document transformation into desired formats.

 hide <tag_open>data</tag_open>,